GLOBAL MARKETS-Stocks ease as China plans fall flat; bitcoin flirts with record

 "Bitcoin is doing its own thing, I see that moving higher.
 Everything else, I see taking a bit of a back step," she said.

-Sterling nudged down 0.1% to $1.2673 ahead of Wednesday's UK budget.
+Sterling dipped 0.1% to $1.2678 ahead of Wednesday's UK budget.
 Finance Minister Jeremy Hunt has been trying to dampen speculation about big pre-election tax cuts.

 Elsewhere, crude oil ticked lower, as demand headwinds counterbalanced a widely expected extension of voluntary output cuts through mid-year by the OPEC+ producer group.